SCL — RESEARCH

 Establishing Chronic Stress Assessment Using Hair Cortisol for Physical Activity Promoting Healthy Development

-Funding Agency: Japan Society for the Promotion of Science
+Japan Society for the Promotion of Science · Grant-in-Aid for Challenging Research (Pioneering)

 Imaging the Vulnerability of Cerebral Cortical Microvascular Function to Hypoxia and Elucidating Its Cytohistological Basis